obdevel/ACAN2040/README.md

 Raspberry Pi Pico and Pico W (or similar) with attached CAN transceiver (e.g. MCP2562, SN65HVD230)

+## Limitations

+Currently supports only one of the two possible controller instances.

 ## Documentation

 See the example sketch